leewalton2014/leewalton2014/README.md

 * 🌍  I'm based in Newcastle, UK
 * 🖥️  See my portfolio at [My Portfolio](http://portfolio.walton-web.co.uk)
 * ✉️  You can contact me at [lsj.walton@outlook.com](mailto:lsj.walton@outlook.com)
-* 🧠  I'm learning Vue and Laravel
+* 💻  I'm proficient in PHP, Laravel, Node and React.
+* Experienced working with Docker, Gitlab CI, GKE and Hashicorp Vault.

 ### Skills